Division/vulkan-engine/readme.md

 Roadmap:
-+- optimize tiled lighting or implement clustered
+-+ optimize tiled lighting or implement clustered
-- Rendering of MultiMesh
+- Fix logging, log from multiple threads
 - Fix and migrate lighting, decals, shadowmaps to ECS
 - HLSL includes must be included in hash
-- PhysX integration
 - Image based lighting support
 - Handles for all engine resources
 - FBX mesh export